dailyouf/OKHOUWA/README.md

 // please increase this counter as a warning for the next person: \
 // total _hours_wasted_here = 254

+// On a more serious note, I want to emphasize that this Git repository is primarily intended for mutual support. \
+// If you come across any errors in the code or have suggestions for improvements, please don't hesitate to share your feedback. \
+// You can do so by commenting directly on the code or by submitting a new commit with your proposed modifications. \

 // Good luck :)